 While the iPhone S-E only has three gigabytes.
 So while I expect the SC to have the lead after the first lab.
 The question is will its lead be big enough to hold off the Naude from making the comeback?
 Let’s find out.

-OK, we’ll kick things off by starting the stopwatches on each phone and then jumping into the first row where the two phones perform similarly in Facebook with the one plus door to being able to pull ahead in Starbucks.
+OK, we kick things off by starting the stopwatches on each phone and then jumping into the first row where the 2 phones perform in Facebook with the 1plus door to being able to pull ahead in Starbucks.

-We’ll see what happens here while loading this 500 page document in Microsoft Word where the SC just ripped through it, which is the same exact thing it does here in Excel.
+We’ll see what happens here while loading this 500-page document in Microsoft Word where the SC just ripped through it, which is the exact thing it does here in Excel.

 Already moving on to the second row.
-Meaning just one row into this thing.
+Meaning just 1 row into this thing.

-And the SC already has a pretty significant lead with it.
-Now, a full up ahead and showing no signs of slowing down here in snap seed as the iPhone finishes excluding the photo and begins working on Adobe Rush.
+And the SC already has a significant lead with it.
+Now, a full-up ahead and showing no signs of slowing down here in a snap seed the iPhone finishes excluding the photo and begins working on Adobe Rush.

 We’ll see if they won’t.
-Plus, Naude can make up some ground here in snap seed.
+Plus, Naude can make up some ground here in the snap seed.

-But unfortunately, it looks like the phone is editing this photo at a slower rate.
-And to make matters worse, we’re now on Adobe Rush, where that a13 bionic ship under the hood of the ACA allows it to export that article in flagship time, while the one plus Naude and its Snapdragon 765 G is rendering this clip at a significantly slower rate.
+But unfortunately, it looks like the phone is editing this photo at a rate.
+And to make matters worse, we’re now on Adobe Rush, where that a13 bionic ship under the hood of the ACA allows it to export that article in flagship time, while the one plus Naude and it’s Snapdragon 765 G is rendering this clip at a significant rate.

-Now, this is the same exact clip that we use in all of our Adobe Rush tests.
+Now, this is the same exact clip we use in all of our Adobe Rush tests.

 It’s just a 20 seconds TENNET AP video with a simple transition effect added on.

-Yet this small workload to the Naude an extra 10 seconds to complete along the iPhone essy to continue to pilot on pulling a full three apps ahead with both phones now and the gaming row.
+This small workload to the Naude 10 seconds to complete along with the iPhone easy to continue to pilot on pulling a full three apps ahead with both phones now and the gaming row.
 We’ll see if the NAUDE came.

 Keep the iPhone from completely running away with it because if it can’t at least match the iPhone’s performance in these games, it still has a shot at making a comeback in the second lap, where the iPhone S.E and its three gigabytes RAM has already proven to struggle.

-While the 12 gigabytes RAM and the model of the one plus Naude that we’re testing here will likely be more than enough.
+While the 12 gigabytes RAM and the model of the 1plus Naude that we’re testing here likely be more than enough.

-So the iPhone SC has a huge cushion here, even if it does struggle with keeping all these apps open and running in the background here as it is with subway surfers.
+So the iPhone SC has a cushion here, even if it does struggle with keeping all these apps open and running in the background here.it is with subway surfers.

 I don’t know if it’s going to hurt the iPhone.I see enough where the NAUDE could make a comeback.

-Now, while the one plus did load Spotify at a slightly faster rates, a loading ESPN and now Hulu at a slower rates only makes the odds of a comeback that much less likely.
-With it finally finishing the first job with a time of two minutes and 22 seconds or a full 35 seconds longer than it took the iPhone essy to do the same.
+Now, while the one plus did load Spotify at a slightly faster rate, loading ESPN and now Hulu at slower rates only makes the odds of a comeback that much likely.
+With it finishing the first job with a time of two minutes and 22 seconds or a full 35 seconds longer than it took the iPhone easy to do the same.

-And while the SC is struggling to keep these last few apps open in the background, the fact that it reloads them so quickly doesn’t actually make it that big of a deal, allowing it to still complete the entire test in a healthy two minutes and 38 seconds.
+And while the SC is struggling to keep these last few apps open in the background, the fact it reloads them so quickly doesn’t make it that big deal, allowing it to still complete the entire test in a healthy 2 minutes and 38 seconds.

 Anyways, that is it for me in this article.